 - Community outreach organizations

 Family services worker, group home coordinator and health project coordinator are a few of the jobs that may be related to this degree.
-Other possibilities may include compliance manager, employee trainer and research assistant.
+Other MS in Psychology job possibilities may include compliance manager, employee trainer and research assistant.